Newgate prison: where the condemned were buried

 The photo here is of the passage from the jail to the former Old Bailey court house, which was also a graveyard of sorts.
 Those hanged were placed under the flagstones!
 Lime was enclosed in the coffins to rot the bodies quicker.
 And their only marker was an initial carved into the walls, which you can see.

-This passageway disappeared when Newgate was finally taken down.
+This passageway disappeared when Newgate prison was demolished.

 -Peace, Rho